Aetherum17/Gene-Expression-Analysis/README.md

 The other two genes that are present in the top 3 list of differential expression encode Small Integral Membrane proteins.
 The latter genes in top-5 of all tables are VARS1, PPP1R10, GUSBP9, TIGD5 and GIMAP2.
-They are Valine-TRNA Ligase, Protein Phosphatase 1 Regulatory Subunit 10, Tigger Transposable Element and GTP-binding/immuno-associated nucleotide-binding protein respectively.
+They are Valine-TRNA Ligase, Protein Phosphatase 1 Regulatory Subunit 10, Tigger Transposable Element and GTP-binding/immuno-associated nucleotide-binding protein, respectively.

 Among the 3 comparisons, not all the genes were present in each table.
 However, there are 7 of them, differentially expressed at 1, 4 and 24 Hours time points.
 The graph showing how their expression changed compared to the control group after the treatment with Doxycycline is presented below.
 As can be seen from